 Enough of the reviews.
 You know what swimming pool product you want to buy.

-So, when it comes to the Black Friday pools deals of 2019 you just want the best deal available.
+So, when it comes to the Black Friday pools deals of 2020 you just want the best deal available.
 You want to buy your pool products with a large percent off.
-It’s over now.
-Come back in 2020.
+Update: Deals for 2020 are not live yet.

-When it comes to Cyber Monday 2019, you need to be checking us for all the super deals.
-Update: It’s over now, come back in 2020.
+When it comes to Cyber Monday 2020, you need to be checking us for all the super deals.
+Update: It’s not live yet.

 Nobody likes swimming in a freezing cold swimming pool and there is a fair chance you are currently fed up with this exact situation.